-This should be when you are unable to develop your own mental picture of what you want by your self or you don’t have time.
+This should be when you are unable to develop your own mental picture of what you want by yourself or you don’t have time.
 So what you do is – From all the case studies you looked at am sure you saw certain patterns and uniqueness in their layout or forms.

 So in this case, in conceiving yours you would tinker with the design principles or massing you observed in those projects.
 You can extract inputs from 2 or more designs and harmoniously integrate them into yours.

-For example, from the drawings above – If your case study was the architectural plan at the middle (the square layout) and you want to develop a new (inspired) design from it, instead of copying; why not study the drawings – In studying it you will notice that the basic concept of the square plan was to design the rooms around a center core using square configurations.
+For example, from the drawings above – If your case study was the architectural plan in the middle (the square layout) and you want to develop a new (inspired) design from it, instead of copying; why not study the drawings – In studying it you will notice that the basic concept of the square plan was to design the rooms around a center core using square configurations.

 Therefore what you want to do is to tinker with the configuration but retain the basic concept.
-In so doing you can a circular configuration (as on the left) and a derivative of a circular configuration (which is a totally unique configuration as on the right) and many more other layouts.
+In so doing you can a circular configuration (as on the left) and a derivative of a circular configuration (which is a totally unique configuration as on the right) and many other layouts.